 Often found in coastal areas and favouring dry, sandy soils, sea thrift is well suited as a green roof plant.
 A grassy plant producing long stems of pink or white flowers in summer, at its prime sea thrift can look stunning growing on a roof.

-Found growing throughout the Mediterranean, oregano thrives in well-drained soil and requires little maintenance.
-Used on a green roof, it can add new meaning to creating a herb garden.
-Providing excellent ground cover, it produces attractive pollen-rich flowers that insects adore.
+Found growing throughout the Mediterranean, Oregano thrives in well-drained soil and requires little maintenance.
+When used on a green roof, it can add new meaning to creating a herb garden.
+Moreover, when providing excellent ground cover, it produces attractive pollen-rich flowers that insects adore.

 Two green-roofing products that make planting easy

-Many of the plants featured in this article appear either in Enviromat sedum matting or in Meadowmat Roofmeadow.
+Many of the plants featured in this article appear either in Enviromat Sedum Matting or in Meadowmat Wildflower Turf.
 Click on the links below to find out more about these easy-to-install vegetation blankets or watch our video on how to make a green roof with Enviromat sedum matting.

 How to make a green roof with sedum matting